DSCKabarak/TechCamp/readme.md

 </p>

 > Please report bugs here: https://github.com/Attendize/Attendize/issues.
 Detailed bug reports are more likely to be looked at.
 Simple creating an issue and saying "it doesn't work" is not useful.
-Providing some steps to reproduce your problem as well as details about your operating system, PHP version etc can help.
+Providing some steps to reproduce your problem as well as details about your operating system, PHP version etc can help. <br />

 > Take a look http://www.attendize.com/troubleshooting.html and follow the http://www.attendize.com/getting_started.html guide to make sure you have configured attendize correctly.

 Documentation Website: http://www.attendize.com<br />